Michelle L. Lange, OTR/L, ATP/SMS

-Tamara Kittelson-Aldred, M.S., OTR/L, ATP/SMS is an Occupational Therapist in Montana who has been practicing for more than 40 years!
+Tamara Kittelson-Aldred, M.S., OTR/L, ATP/SMS is an Occupational Therapist in Montana (at the time of this interview) who has been practicing for more than 40 years!
 She has been using Dynamic Seating with the clients she serves for 10 – 15 years now.
 Tamara and I talked about her experiences with Dynamic Seating, particularly with one of her clients, Amanda.

 Tamara, tell me about Amanda

 Amanda is now 28 years old, though Tamara has known her since she was an infant.
 Amanda lives in Missoula, MT and has spastic diplegic cerebral palsy and is legally blind.
 She currently lives in a group home.

 How long has Amanda been using Dynamic Seating?

 Amanda has been using a Seating Dynamics Dynamic Rocker Back interface (DRBi) on her manual wheelchair for about 6 years now.
 She is getting a new manual wheelchair soon, so we also ordered a new DRBi.

 How did you first decide to pursue Dynamic Seating for Amanda?